Manassaharoy/nodeplayground/instructions.md

 - ```npm i``` to install all dependencies
 - update "DATABASE_URL" in the .env file
 - ```npm run test``` to start the server

+### Multi cluster
+The server.js is is for multicluster node js.
+It will make server depending on the available cpu cores.